Boating in Tennessee

 · If your vessel is built after 1972 and the HIN is no longer affixed to the vessel or not in the proper US Coast Guard Format, photos will be required.
 Please see below for instructions on where to locate your HIN.

 What to take to the clerk’s office in order to obtain the application if the boat is in your name in another state but you would like to register it in Tennessee:

 · Documents to prove the vessel was registered to you in another state.

 · If applicable, proof that sales tax was paid in another state in order to receive credit for all previous taxes paid.

-· Taxable basis is fair market value of the boat as of the date it was moved to TN.
+· Taxable basis is the fair market value of the boat as of the date it was moved to TN.

 For questions regarding TN County Clerk requirements, please contact your local County Clerk.

 Initial Boat Registration:

 The Tennessee Department of Revenue requires that boats that have never been registered to you before must provide certification that the sales tax was paid when purchased.
 The owner needs to have the appropriate County Clerk's office or boat dealer certify the application verifying that the tax was paid (Please see above “County Clerk Requirements” for details).
-The registration form can be uploaded to our online registration portal by clicking here https://vessel.gooutdoorstennessee.com/Vessel/CustomerLookup.aspx or taken to your local TWRA Regional office in Jackson, Nashville, Crossville or Morristown.
+The registration form can be uploaded to our online registration portal by clicking here https://vessel.gooutdoorstennessee.com/Vessel/CustomerLookup.aspx or taken to your local TWRA Regional office in Jackson, Nashville, Crossville, or Morristown.
 Boats built after 1972 are required to have a Hull Identification Number (HIN).
-If you are unable to locate your HIN via the guidelines below, please provide a photo of that location of your vessel during the application process.
+If you are unable to locate your HIN via the guidelines below, please provide a photo of the location of your vessel during the application process.

 Requirements to initially register or renew your registration online: